WJLX: History

-Radio Silences and Tower Disappearance
+Radio silence and tower disappearance

 The station has gone silent several times throughout the last few years due to deferred maintenance involving the 1240 AM tower southeast of Jasper.
 In February 2024, the station's entire antenna, including the 200 ft mast, and most of its transmission equipment within a building nearby, was reported to have been stolen, rendering it unable to broadcast at all over the AM band.
 The station's request to continue broadcasting on the FM translator alone was denied by the FCC, a decision which was the subject of condemnation by a Wall Street Journal opinion piece.

 The incident attracted skepticism from some within the broadcasting industry, who questioned how the tower could possibly have been stolen unnoticed.
 The condition of the tower site was documented on YouTube in the following days.
 Brett Elmore, the station's general manager, denied any awareness or involvement in the towers disappearance.
 Management claimed that they were not aware of the tower's disappearance because remote monitoring and control equipment was too expensive.
 It was stated that staff only monitored the FM transmission since they would typically receive phone calls if there were a problem with the AM transmission.
 Within a week, WDXB lent the station HD Radio subchannel space to provide a legal way to feed the translator, allowing normal programming to resume on FM.

 The Telecommunications Act of 1996 set a statutory deadline of one year after silence is reported to the FCC – which was February 7, 2024 – for the station to resume broadcasting or face forfeiture of its license.
 In order to raise funds for a new transmitter, WJLX set up a crowdfunding page which received a total of $23,693 out of its $60,000 goal.
 The station resumed full broadcasting on February 1, 2025, with power limited to 100 watts, by way of a quarter-wavelength random wire antenna strung up at its transmitter site.